azabiong/vim-highlighter/README.md

 ## Find in Files Highlight

- If you have installed hi-performance search tools such as **ag**, **rg**, **ack**, **sift**, or **grep**, the plugin can run it when looking for symbols based on the current directory.
+ If you have installed hi-performance search tools such as **ag**, **rg**, **ack**, **sift**, or **grep**, the plugin can run it when looking for patterns based on the current directory.
 And when the given expression is simple, the plugin can highlight patterns to make them easier to find.

  `HiFind` key brings up the **Find** command prompt.